 Briefly, a turbo trainer is a device that attaches to the rear of your bike, clamping the frame in place, allowing you to ride your bike without going anywhere.

-The more advanced direct drive turbo trainers replace the back wheel completely, letting you slot your bike frame into place and then riding as normal.
+The more advanced direct drive turbo trainers replace the back wheel completely, letting you slot your bike frame into place and then ride as normal.
 You'll have to match the cassette (gears) on the turbo to those on your bike.
 Simpler turbo trainers will clamp onto the rear wheel skewer, putting the rear wheel onto a roller.
 You might want to get a turbo tyre so you don't wear out your road tyres.

 Tacx Neo 2T